Coggeshall

-Coggeshall (/ˈkɒksəl/ or /ˈkɒɡᵻʃəl/) is a village and civil parish in the Braintree district of Essex, England.
+Coggeshall (/ˈkɒksəl/ or /ˈkɒɡᵻʃəl/) is a Market Town and civil parish in the Braintree district of Essex, England.
 It lies between Braintree and Colchester on the Roman road of Stane Street and the River Blackwater.
 At the 2021 census the parish had a population of 4,660 and the built up area had a population of 3,810.

 It has almost 300 listed buildings and a market whose charter was granted in 1256 by King Henry III.

 Toponymy

 The meaning the name of Coggeshall is uncertain.
 The -hall indicates a nook of land or a small valley, but there are conflicting theories as to the meaning of the first part of the name.
 Different pronunciations and spellings have been used throughout its history.
 The name appears as Kockeshale around the year 1060. while the first element may be an Old English personal name (Cocc or Cogg).
 Margaret Gelling associated the name Coggeshall with the landscape in which it is situated, believing that -hall comes from Anglo-Saxon healh, meaning a nook or hollow, thus rendering the name as "Cogg's nook" (with Cogg as a proper name), corresponding to Coggeshall's sunken position in the 150-foot contour line.

-The Domesday Book from 1086 addresses the village as Cogheshala and it is mentioned elsewhere as Cogshall, Coxal, Coggashæl' and Gogshall.
-Coggeshall has also been called Sunnydon, referenced in 1224 as an alias for the village.
+The Domesday Book from 1086 addresses the Town as Cogheshala and it is mentioned elsewhere as Cogshall, Coxal, Coggashæl' and Gogshall.
+Coggeshall has also been called Sunnydon, referenced in 1224 as an alias for the Market Town.

 Beaumont brought together several theories for the name in his 1890 book A History of Coggeshall, in Essex.